chippr-robotics/chippr-geth/README.md

+#This is currently an experimental verison of geth for ethereum classic.

-## chipprgeth: An Ethereum Protocol Provider
+## Chipprgeth: An Ethereum Protocol Provider

 > An [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) downstream effort to make the Ethereum Protocol accessible and extensible for a diverse ecosystem.